Stefanough/SFA_BLG/source/notes/git-notes.html.markdown

 GitHub is...

+`$ git commit -a -m "super important commit message"` - Stage modified files for commit (but not new files) and commit with one command.

 `$ git help <command>` - help documentation for specific commands `$ git remote -v show` - shows remote server names and urls